h4v0kh3l1/danger-emacs/README.md

 ### Miscellaneous

+On startup, this emacs installation checks for and installs the following packages.
 * Rainbow delimiters, for all your lispy languages: `rainbow-delimiters`
 * Magit, for better git in emacs: `magit`
+* Haskell mode: `haskell-mode`

 ## And you're done!